nikitavoloboev/data/productivity/flow/rules.md

 - Mark all memorable moments and experiences in Day One.
 - Mark memorable moments throughout the day and put them in `Photo a Day` and `Travel` journals.

+## Tools
+- Only use what is necessary.
+Experiment with things but never keep things you are not actually using.
+That mostly includes plugins and modifications.
+	 - Try to establish a good mental model of what you need and what you use as you apprach modifying your workflow and tools.

 ## Images
 - Keep screenshots and interesting images saved in Pixave.